2021 Tax Benefits of Giving

 - You get the exact same charitable deduction as you do by donating cash.

-- By gifting appreciated stocks, you ALSO eliminate the future capital gains tax you would have to pay if you sold them in the future.
+- By giving appreciated stocks, you ALSO eliminate the future capital gains tax you would have to pay if you sold them in the future.

 - Donating stocks is easy and hassle-free; it also helps you keep your portfolio balanced and in-line with your long-term goals.